Playground Safety for Kids

 How to Teach Kids About Playground Safety

-Young children may not understand the importance of playground safety, and older children may be more reluctant to follow the rules.
+Young children may not understand the importance of playground safety, and older children may be more reluctant to follow the playground safety rules.
 That’s why it’s important to supervise children whether you are at home or a public playground.
 Nevertheless, it is still a good idea to teach your child safety tips and instill self-care and care for others.
 You do not need to scare your child but create awareness of playground risks.
 Here are some safety reminders to share with your child:

 - Dress appropriately and do not wear anything that could get caught on equipment like necklaces, scarves or drawstrings.